fvwmorg/fvwmorg.github.io/documentation/faq/FAQ.md

   See the man page for more details.

-#### I heard about this FvwmFileMgr module.
-Where can I find it?

- The FvwmFileMgr module disappeared because a file manager doesn't need to be integrated with a window manager and something like xfm does a much better job.
-I recommend you pick that up instead (from ftp.x.org or your favorite mirror).

-#### I used to use GoodStuff in fvwm 1.xx, but it's not in the 2.xx distribution.
-What do I use now?

-  __OLD__

-  GoodStuff was renamed to FvwmButtons.
-Same module, new name (that fits in with the other modules naming convention).

 #### I want to have the sub panels in FvwmButtons not at their default position near the button but somewhere else on the screen.
 Is this possible?

   Yes, but not with the current implementation of the panels.
 Please